Credit Card Icon

 It’s also important to steer clear of swimming for at least a month post-surgery to minimize the risk of infections from water exposure.
 Instead, focus on light activities like walking.
 This can help improve circulation without putting unnecessary strain on your eyes.
 Not only does this approach support your healing, but it also helps prevent inflammation and protects the incision area, ensuring your vision improves gradually and safely.

-Always consult your eye doctor about any specific activities you enjoy to confirm they are safe according to during your recovery.
+Always consult your eye doctor about any specific activities you enjoy to confirm they are safe during your recovery.
 Remember, we are here to help you through this process, especially as you consider the personalized sight correction that LAL offers.

 Follow the arrows to see what activities to avoid and for how long.
 Each step is designed to help you recover safely and effectively.